Skip to main content

 Carnegie Mellon University

-The Neuroscience Institute at Carnegie Mellon University strives to be a community that is academically and intellectually rigorous, as well as being diverse, inclusive and respectful to all of its members.
+The Neuroscience Institute at Carnegie Mellon University strives to be a community that is academically and intellectually rigorous, while being welcoming and respectful to all of its members.
 We aspire to promote a collegial professional environment in which all individuals can thrive and do their best work with community support and free from harassment, intimidation or disrespect.

 Progress Highlights